27th June, 2023

 COSHH - Control of Substances Hazardous to Health Regulations

-This law requires employers to control substances that are hazardous to health, including assessing, preventing harm, control measures, instruction and training, monitoring, health surveillance and planning for emergencies.
+COSHH is a legal requirement for employers to control substances that are hazardous to health, including assessing, preventing harm, control measures, instruction and training, monitoring, health surveillance and planning for emergencies.

 CPP - Construction Phase Plan